mardambey/mypipe/README.md

 The binary log format is required to be set to `row` for mypipe to work since we need to track individual changes to rows (insert, update, delete).

-## Configuring mypipe to injest MySQL binary logs
+## Configuring mypipe to ingest MySQL binary logs

 Currently, mypipe does not offset a binary distribution that can be installed.
 In order use mypipe, start by cloning the git repository: